dandi/handbook/docs/61_dandi_authentication.md

 This step assumes that you have [successfully set up your Netlify account](../60_initialize_vendors/#netlify).

-There are two places that you'll want to update values relevant to your frontend.
+There are two places to update values relevant to the frontend.

 - `netlify.toml`
 - `.env.production`